fluxcd/helm-controller/docs/spec/v2beta1/helmreleases.md

 	// Values holds the values for this Helm release.
 	// +optional
 	Values *apiextensionsv1.JSON `json:"values,omitempty"`
 }

+// KubeConfig references a Kubernetes secret that contains a kubeconfig file. type KubeConfig struct {
+	// SecretRef holds the name to a secret that contains a 'value' key with
+	// the kubeconfig file as the value.
+It must be in the same namespace as
+	// the HelmRelease.
+	// It is recommended that the kubeconfig is self-contained, and the secret
+	// is regularly updated if credentials such as a cloud-access-token expire.
+	// Cloud specific `cmd-path` auth helpers will not function without adding
+	// binaries and credentials to the Pod that is responsible for reconciling
+	// the HelmRelease.
+	// +required
+	SecretRef corev1.LocalObjectReference `json:"secretRef,omitempty"`
+}

 // HelmChartTemplate defines the template from which the controller will